Tom Robertson Therapy

 - Freephone:0800 980 4419

-- Website: www.hypnotherapists.org.uk E-mail: admin@hypnotherapists.org.uk
+- Website: www.hypnotherapists.org.uk

 Back to Top

-5. Can I arrange therapy sessions for a group of people
+6.Can I arrange sessions for groups of people

 It is possible to take groups of people during a therapy session, but not everyone might experience the benefits at the same pace.
 If you want to involve a group, I would strongly recommend that you arrange a small group seminar/workshop.The small group workshops can be arranged for up to 10 people.
-Workshop topics include confidence building, weight loss, smoking addiction and performance improvement in sport and arts, for example.
-Workshops can be prepared for specific topics, on request.
+Workshop topics can include fear of flying, confidence building, weight loss, smoking addiction and performance improvement in sport and arts, for example, but can be be prepared for specific topics, on request.
+Workshop duration will depend on the topic and can be arranged at times to suit the group.

 Back to Top

-6. Where do you hold your seminars/workshops
+7. Where do you hold your workshops and seminars

 Back to Top